FOR IMMEDIATE RELEASE CONTACT: The Hogan Committee

 priorities are often overlooked by city councilors.

-"It's no secret that Lowell's city councilors mostly represent the Belvedere section of the city, and
+"It's no secret that Lowell's city councilors mostly represent a small portion of the city, and

-it's no wonder why that neighborhood receives a disproportionate share of attention," said
+it's no wonder why there are under-represented sections that receive a disproportionate share of attention," said

 Hogan.
 "That's great for the people who live there, but it leaves the majority of residents who